taariq/scan-files-to-serenai-micropayments/mcp-server/INSTALLATION.md

 Try a simple query:
 ```
-Use the execute_query tool to query the Epstein Files database:
+Use the execute_query tool to query the document database:
 - Wallet address: 0x742d35Cc6634C0532925a3b844Bc9e7595f0bEb
 - Query: SELECT * FROM documents LIMIT 5
 ```